-Many people have been reluctant to go to a doctor’s office because of COVID-19.
-Unless something is really serious, the risks may seem too great.
+Many people are reluctant to visit a dermatologist or podiatrist because of nail fungus.
+There is the embarrassment factor.
+Nail fungus looks kind of gross.
 Nasty nail fungus infections just don’t seem like that big a deal, but the longer they persist, the worse they get.
 When a condition is not worrisome, we are OK with home remedies.
 To be on the safe side, people with diabetes and those with psoriasis should have their discolored or deformed nails checked by a doctor.

 Nasty Nail Fungus and the Yuck Factor: